|

 differences in the number of early progenitors, probably arising during

+regionalization of the neural plate or neural tube.
 Variability in parameters of the cell cycle.
 Variation in neuron

 number could result from differences in the parameters of the cell cycle.